 District Court Judges

-There are 20 currently serving openly LGBTQ+ circuit court judges.
+There are 20 currently serving openly LGBTQ+ district court judges.

 States highlighted red do not contain any federal district courts with openly LGBTQ+ judges.
 States highlighted blue contain at least one federal district court with at least one openly LGBTQ+ judge.
 Click on a state to view the number of openly LGBTQ+ judges serving in each district within the selected state.
 Alternatively, click on a jurisdiction in the list below the map to see more information regarding the number of openly LGBTQ+ federal judges.